domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

       layout/
 ```

-Even though we are just creating a navbar in this case, it's still a good idea to keep the project organized, that way the navbar we are creating here can be easily reused on different projects.
+Even though we are just creating a navbar, it's still a good idea to keep the project organized, that way the navbar we are creating can be easily reused on different projects.

-Finally, let's create a layout component in our layout folder and render it in our App.js, just to make sure everything is working correctly.
+Finally, let's create a layout.js file in our layout folder, and add the following code to it:

 <div class = "codeTitle">layout/layout.js </div>